casperiv0/snaily-cad/README.md

   - goto `public/icons/` and there will be a file called `icon.png` replace this file with yours, It might take a little before the changes have been saved

 - Am I allowed to translate this CAD?

   - Yes, you are allowed to translate this CAD.
 (Only for your community)

+- How can I make backups of the database?

+  - This is fairly simple!
+Only takes a few steps

+    1. Head on over to the phpmyadmin, [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/)
+    2. Select the snaily-cad database you created
+    3. At the top you will see a few icons and buttons, head over to "Export"
+    4. Now Export the database by clicking go.

 ## Main Features